- Home |

 Authors can submit their abstracts in the Abstract Submission Portal or directly as an attachment to (Email ID).

-Bioinformatics welcomes experts, young researchers and contributors to submit their research findings in form of Poster.
+Bioinformatics and Computational Biology welcomes experts, young researchers and contributors to submit their research findings in form of Poster.
 Author(s) should comply with the below guidelines for Poster Submission.
 All Posters should be submitted through the Abstract Submission portal and inline with the Abstract Template.

-The poster abstracts should be relevant to the scope of the Bioinformatics and by default all submitted posters are considered under Best Poster Competition.
+The poster abstracts should be relevant to the scope of the Bioinformatics and Computational Biology and by default all submitted posters are considered under Best Poster Competition.

-All submitted abstracts must be in English language and should meet the minimum quality to be presented at the Bioinformatics.
+All submitted abstracts must be in English language and should meet the minimum quality to be presented at the Bioinformatics and Computational Biology.

 It is assumed that the mode of poster presentation will be in English and the presenting author(s) should have adequate command on English communication.
 If translator required, the author(s) need to bear that expenses.